tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.contrib.framework.deprecated_args.md

 ##### Raises:

-*  <b>`ValueError`</b>: If date is not in ISO 8601 format, instructions are empty, or the deprecated arguments are not present in the function signature.
+*  <b>`ValueError`</b>: If date is not in ISO 8601 format, instructions are empty, the deprecated arguments are not present in the function signature, or the second element of a deprecated_tuple is not a list.